yarkhinephyo/yarkhinephyo.github.io/_posts/2024-01-20-scaling-monitoring-with-m3.markdown

 Vanilla Prometheus servers that scrape M3 related components.
 Metrics retention period is short but it is sufficient for the use case.

-Global Prometheus server to federate metrics for all the Premetheus server.
+Global Prometheus server to federate metrics for all the Prometheus server.

 ### Final Architecture